Frontend-Mentor-Projects-Daniel/todo-app/README.md

-# Frontend Mentor - Todo app
+# Frontend Mentor - Todo app solution

 ![Design preview for the Todo app coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this todo app and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page